Call for Papers Agreement and Disclosure Policy

 - To obtain written permission from copyright holders for the use of any previously published material in your presentation or handouts.

-ASHA's acceptance of a paper does not imply endorsement of course content, specific products, or clinical procedures.
+ASHA's acceptance of a proposal does not imply endorsement of course content, specific products, or clinical procedures.

 ASHA's Continuing Education Board defines a conflict of interest as any financial or nonfinancial consideration or relationship relevant to course content that compromises or has the potential to compromise professional judgment.
 Providers of events approved for ASHA CEUs must identify and disclose to participants any such interest on the part of any speaker or instructor.